HardikSS8/Java_Basic_Codes/README.md

     -> Find the contiguous subarray of given length k that has the maximum average value.
     Ex.
 Input = [10,12,66,-70,-53]  K = 4
         Ans = 4.50

+#### Program-42)  Sum of Square Numbers
+    -> Given a non-empty binary tree, return the average value of the nodes on each level in the form of an array.
+      Ex.
+Input = 46        Input = 3423
+          Ans = false       Ans = false